 The coast is an area of outstanding natural beauty.
-Here you will find castles beside long sandy beaches.
+Castles tower beside long sandy beaches.
 There are boat trips to see seals and puffins as well as many miles of long distance footpaths.
-The area has a rich history and was heavily influenced by the Scottish border wars (remember Mel Gibson and Braveheart?) as well as the industrial revolution which brought mining, shipping and great wealth during the 19th century.
+The area has a rich history and is heavily influenced by the Scottish border wars (remember Mel Gibson and Braveheart?).
+Influence comes, too, from the industrial revolution which brought mining, shipping and great wealth during the 19th century.

 Will I find interesting local products to buy?

 For something a little stronger there is also the locally brewed Alnwick Rum.
-Wool has always been a staple product in Northumberland, and they even have their own breed of sheep, the hardy Cheviots which live in the hills.
+Wool has always been a staple product in Northumberland, and we even have our own breed of sheep, the hardy Cheviots, which live in the hills.
 Historically the county has its own Tartan pattern which you can buy from the Northumberland Tartan Company.

 Farmers have always faced a challenge in coping with fluctuating prices and demand for their products, and because of this many have diversified into successful sidelines.
-A good example would be the Doddington Dairy which now offers quality ice cream and cheeses.
+A good example is the Doddington Dairy which now offers quality ice cream and cheeses.
 There is a thriving industry for home made food and drink.
-From chocolates to proper sausages you will be spoilt for choice.The Taste North East website will introduce you to a selection of some of the best choices.
+From chocolates to proper sausages you are spoilt for choice.The Taste North East website introduces you to a selection of some of the best choices.